-There are several different types of licenses that you can get in Connecticut.
+Driving is an exciting privilege for many people.
+But many people do not realize that there are more than one type of license that a person can get.
+The truth is that there are several different types of licenses that you can get in Connecticut.
 They are generally broken up into two categories – commercial driver’s licenses and non-commercial driver’s licenses.
+You can learn more about these types of licenses here.

 Commercial Driver’s License (CDL)